lukas-kl/veeam-win-av-script/README.md

 10. Execute the script with administrative privileges (PowerShell).
 11. Run the script by selecting the appropriate components (multipe component selections - one after the other - are possible!)

+The script can be run multiple times, the script checks the presence of the rules and applies only the not existing rules and exclusions!

 ## Additional information:
 - The output file (manuscript) is located at C:\Install after the script execution